vartolas/rejuvenate/README.md

 Here at Rejuvenate, we believe in sharing fitness, nutrition, and sleep advice in our journey to good health.

+Whenever we are fetching data from src/userData.js, we are simulating fetching data from the database.

 # What Libraries Did We Use?

 - MaterialUI (to improve the appearance of the login page)